The American Toads (Bufo americanus) are on the move. In the Roxborough area of Philadelphia, the annual migration has begun.

 After breeding in shallow water they return to the woods and other places to live.

 American Toads live in many places you won’t suspect.
 From city woodlands, suburban backyards, to remote locations in mountains and forests.
 But they seem to need shallow water to breed.

 So, we can find them migrating to reservoirs, streams, ditches or vernal pools.

 They live in soil that contains some moisture.
 And they need insects and other invertebrates for food.

 Helping Toads Cross the Road

 Each spring, between mid-March and late-April, temporary road detours are staffed by volunteers during peak migration times to help the toads cross the road.

 And they need volunteers to help out.
-The times the toads migrate are during rush hour traffic and without the volunteers help, toads end up smashed on these busy streets.
+The times the animals migrate are during rush hour traffic and without the volunteers help, end up smashed on these busy streets.